hughpearse/starling-interview-challenge/README.md

 ![recurring-transfer-api](./docs/images/recurring-transfer-api.png)

+This challenge is a new type of round-up API.
 The new API must combine the logic of round-up and savings, so a variable amount is saved on each given week.

 <!-- TOC --><a name="show-me-the-data"></a>
 ## Show me the data